 □ As the Meeting Lead, send a congratulatory email to the group soon after the call.
-If the group is unable to debrief the visit following the end of the congressional visit, consider offering an optional space for the group to gather to celebrate and share learnings.

 Appendix I: Additional Guidance for Scheduling Visits

 Best practice: begin outreach to a congressional office 4-6 weeks prior to the week you would like to plan a visit.